Jeunese/jeunese.github.io/docs/overview.md

 Content should provide a coherent, consistent narrative throughout the product set-up and maintenance journey –– structured around the needs of the target audience so that administrators can find the right information and make use of it efficiently.
 Take the time to understand and plan for the target audience in the context of their needs and pain points, including:

-*  User goals and needs
+*  Audience goals and needs.
-*  User tasks and activities
+*  Audience tasks and activities.
-*  Information-retrieval behaviour
+*  Information-retrieval behaviour.
-*  User knowledge and experience
+*  Audience knowledge and experience.

 Make everything you write scannable, discoverable, and searchable.
-Think about *where* information is best placed and *how* to communicate flows of information (procedures and processes).
+Think about *where* information is best placed and *how* to communicate flows of information (the procedures and processes administrators must follow to complete their tasks).
 This information:

 *  Helps the reader figure out where they are in the content.
 *  Helps the reader determine where the information they want is in relation to their current position.